 Call us free on 0800 0853 823

-Though headaches after dental work can be quite common, on occasion it could be caused because your dentist has made a mistake or been negligent in your care.
-If this is the case, and you are injured as a result, you may be eligible to make a claim for dental negligence compensation.
-If you think this might be the case, get in touch with us for free initial advice.
+While a headache after dental work generally isn’t cause for concern, a recurring headache could be a sign that your dentist has made a mistake.
+If this is the case, and you’ve suffered as a result, you may be eligible to make a claim for dental negligence compensation.

 See if you have a case for dental negligence: